 Several years ago I sat in a coffee shop after spending a night in a quiet hotel room contemplating suicide.
 I literally spent the entire night wracked with sobs.
 Every inch of my body was burning with pain inside and out, and I had never been hit.

 I was bleeding out, emotionally.
-I wanted to go Home to be with Christ.
+I wanted to die.
 To be done.
 I didn’t think I could survive another day of insanity.

 I felt stuck in a perpetual torturous existence with no end in sight.
 The only thing that anchored me to this earth was the baby inside my belly, whose birthday was just a few days away.

 I sat in that coffee shop the next morning Googling stuff related to what I had been experiencing for 20 years up to that point in time.
 And what I found from reading other women’s experiences shocked me to my core.
 I discovered (was forced to face) the Truth about my marriage.

 I had a lot of confusion in my marriage relationship, but there was one thing that had been crystal clear from the get-go.

 Everyone, friends and family members, told me it was no big deal.
 It was okay.
 It was normal.

 It was the cornerstone of an emotionally abusive relationship.

 I later divorced and remarried.
 I now know that there are strong Christian men out there who aren’t afraid to be human and make mistakes and take personal responsibility for their own behavior.